 Be ready for an immediate strike and a powerful fight.
 If you have decided to use barbless hooks (warmly recommended always and everywhere), after the strike keep pulling: the fish won’t escape.

-At the end of the slope, we are some 15 meters from the river.
-Rods are ready and so we are.
-We approach the water slowly, avoiding stepping onto the unfixed pebbles and cast the fly near the group of roots emerging from the water.
-There is no fish in sight but some little, almost invisible movements of the water surface – do you remember bulging trout? – near a submerged root reveals a cruising finned presence… Don’t move.
+There is no fish in sight but some little, almost invisible movements of the water surface – do you remember bulging trout? – near a submerged root reveals a cruising finned presence.
+Don’t move.
 Don’t even whisper… you know that the fish can’t hear you but this is your unconscious reaction.

 Again, the water surface is disturbed by the submerged presence.
 You step into the water.
 Big mistake!
-The waders boots hit the slippery pebbles and you grab the wading staff, in search of stability but the water you had stepped into sends thousandths of waves to the centre of the pool… to where your possible prey has taken shelter.
+The boots hit the slippery pebbles and you grab the wading staff, in search of stability.
+Flyfishing must be done in full safety.
+The water you had stepped into sends thousandths of waves to the centre of the pool, to where your possible prey has taken shelter.

 Your left hand squeezes the wading staff handle while the right one holds the rod, tip low to the water to avoid being seen by the fish.
 Stay motionless… don’t breathe…